brentmcconnell/aks-with-dns/PITCHME.md

 ### Internet-to-Service
 @ul[list-fade-fragments]
-- Egress
 - Pod IPs are SNAT'd to the VM's IP so that Load Balancer can route
 - Ingress
     - When creating a @css[text-uppercase](service) can optionally create a @css[text-uppercase](LoadBalancer) type
     - Implemention of Load Balancer is provide by cloud controller (Azure)